 Ends midnight 27.11.20

 We are a small social enterprise based in Coffin Bay in regional South Australia.

-We make (our own brand) accessories, clothing and homewares from Indigenous-designed fabrics hand printed in Australia.
-Jump straight to our online store here.
+We make and sell accessories, clothing and homewares from fabrics designed by Aboriginal artists and hand printed in Australia.

 We do this in partnership with fair trade organisations in Cambodia that train and employ disabled artisans.
 Their work is highly skilled and showcases the hand printed fabrics with great respect.

 In our online store we stock and promote lengths of hand printed and hand woven fabric sourced from Australia and Cambodia.
 You will also find a range of superb wall art and homewares made by our fair trade partners.

 We love collaborations and seek out and enter into partnership with like minded art centres, individuals and companies to promote and support Indigenous Australian art and cultures.
 Get in touch.
 Photo: Ikuntji Artists

 Awareness of the integrity of hand made textile art and crafts is growing globally.
 This is now huge interest in Indigenous Australian fabric prints.
 With our passion for ATSI fabric printing and textiles we can keep you updated with news about events, exhibitions, opportunities and publications.
 Follow our socials (links below) and subscribe to our email newsletter.
 Injalak Arts Collection by Black Cat Couture for Country to Couture 2018.
 Photo: Darwin Aboriginal Art Fair Foundation.